blynkkk/blynkkk.github.io/new/en/datastream_min_max.md

 ### Datastream: Min/Max values

 **Min / Max** fields are used to specify the range of incoming values.
-This setting is applied everywhere where this datastream is used.
-For example, if you use Chart widget, it will use min/max values by default.
-Some vizualization widgets allow overriding min/max setting.
+This setting is applied everywhere, where this Datastream is used.

+For example, if you use a Chart widget, it will use min/max values by default.
+Some visualization widgets allow overriding min/max values.

-**IMPORTANT:** If incoming value falls out of the specified min/max range, the value will be *cropped*.
+**IMPORTANT:** If the incoming value falls out of the specified min/max range, the value will be *cropped*.

 Example: Datastream `Min-Max` fields are set to `0-100`